 If there is one thing that comes up again and again when we talk about photography, it’s editing your images – which is a task you want to spend less time with.
-One question I get asked quite frequently is how to add a background in photoshop ?
+One question I get asked quite frequently is how to add a background in Adobe Photoshop ?

 It might be about cropping your subject from the background completely, but you can also add background that was not there in the first place.